repology/repology-rules/README.md

 #### any_is_patch

-Set to `true` to indicate that this project uses any letter in version to indicate post- releases.
+Set to `true` to indicate that this project uses any letter in the version to indicate post- releases.

 ```yaml